Australia’s state by state Covid restrictions and coronavirus lockdown rules explained

 Victoria: people are allowed to have up to 15 visitors in their homes each day.
 The government advised people to keep a record of visitors where possible.

-Western Australia: there is no limit to the number of guests you are allowed as long as there is no more than one person per 2 sq metres.
+Western Australia: there is no limit to the number of guests you are allowed as long as there is no more than one person per 2 sq m.

 South Australia: gatherings in private homes are limited to 10 people, regardless of age.
-All gatherings must observe the density requirements of one person per four square metres.
+All gatherings must observe the density requirements of one person per 4 sq m.

 How many people can gather outside?